 This family run farm has been around for more than 30 years and has developed from a simple road side farm stand selling locally grown produce to a full scale, extensive garden center, farm market and fine food market.
 They grow their own corn, tomatoes, lettuce, potatoes, squash; and they also sell locally produced berries, milk and dairy products, cheese, home-baked breads, pies, jellies, and honey.

-They sell seafood (sushi rolls are plentiful and fresh), bakery (baguettes are the best around), meat, pizza, deli, organic produce, cut fruit, and flowers.
+Sharon Farm Market sells seafood (sushi rolls are plentiful and fresh), bakery items (baguettes are the best around), meat, pizza, deli, organic produce, cut fruit, and flowers.

 The Gay-Hoyt House, built in 1775, is considered a typical example of a Yankee village home of the better kind, built of brick rather than wood, with its central hall, end chimneys, conventional fenestration and room plan.
 The use of brick in Connecticut was never very common.
 The front and south walls are laid in Flemish bond, and the north and rear are so-called American.
 So strong was the Yankee tradition that instead of running the end walls above the gable end, as in Dutch houses, the overhanging sloping gable was preferred.
 The fine points are the interesting treatment of the window heads, the simple light over the front door with a slight arching of the brickwork above.
 The stringcourse was added to break the monotony of the wall surface and to mark the stories.
 The front porch is an addition, built a few years later than the house.